On this page

-An investment strategy will include asset allocations split across growth and defensive style investments, which might look something like this:
+Ideally, an investment strategy should include asset allocations split across a diversified portfolio of growth and defensive style investments, which might look something like this:

 If, due to significant market movements, any asset class becomes over allocated, the trustees will rebalance the portfolio at the earliest opportunity or the next trustee meeting, whichever occurs first.